5 Signs of a Clogged Toilet and Home Remedies to Fix It

 This usually indicates that the obstruction is limited to the toilet trap and that the rest of your sewage drains are operating normally.
 However, do not flush your toilet again, since this will result in a huge mess on your toilet floor.

-3. Gurgling sounds
+3. Gurgling Sounds

 A gurgling sound from other fixtures in your house and bathroom might also indicate that your toilet is blocked.
 When drains get clogged, the ratio of liquid to air within the drain changes, allowing sewage gases to escape via water seals and vents in your sewer system.